Do you dream of building a tiny house with your own hands?

 And here’s what you’ll learn in the online lecture series:

-• Steps of building a building
+• Big picture steps of building a building

 • Tiny houses on permanent foundations vs. on wheels